mridul037/mridul037/README.md

 **Quote of the hour:**

-The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

-~ Fred Brooks
+~ Brian Kernighan
 <pre>

 </pre>